Occupational therapist: Assessment

 Through the initial evaluation process, occupational therapists work with the client to establish an individualized treatment plan.
 Data is collected and recorded throughout the treatment process to be utilized to assess progress and guide ongoing client-centered intervention.
 This data is also frequently utilized for reimbursement of services.
 At the conclusion of therapy services, an occupational therapist will complete an outcome assessment which may include a re-evaluation.

 Assessment may also be more broad such as assessing the accessibility of public spaces for all individuals.
 Occupational therapists can provide recommendations for building design to allow for access for all.
-Occupational therapists are also skilled at completing home safety assessments and altering the environment or providing accommodations for ways to complete occupations in the home for increased safety of clients.
+Occupational therapists are also skilled at completing home safety assessments and altering the environment or providing accommodations for ways to complete occupations in the home and for increased safety of clients and caregivers.
 Occupational therapists can also complete driving assessments to determine the required accommodations in the car or the ability of an individual to safely drive.
 Furthermore, occupational therapists can work with whole organizations to assess their workspaces to ensure that the work demands and physical set up are conducive to safe working habits to prevent workplace injuries.

 Hand therapy

-Occupational therapy also plays a major role in the rehabilitation and recovery of patients who have hand as well and upper and lower extremity injuries.
-They play a significant role in liaising with the Hand/Orthopedic Surgeon and a patient's employers or case managers in providing the best client centered rehabilitation program.
-Occupational therapists treats conditions ranging from soft tissue injuries such as tennis elbow to neuropathies such as carpal tunnel syndrome.
-An Array of Upper Limb assessment is utilized to provide a treatment care that is effective and appropriate.
-Treatment modalities such as orthosis/splints, soft braces and education are some of the common treatment tools that an occupational therapist will use during treatment.
-Hand therapy is a specialized field of occupational therapy and it requires the therapist to be highly skilled and knowledgeable in upper limb anatomy to be able to work in this area.
+Occupational therapy also plays a major role in the rehabilitation and recovery of patients who have hand injuries, as well as upper and lower extremity injuries.
+Occupational therapists play a significant role in collaborating with Hand/Orthopedic Surgeons, a patient's employers and/or case managers in providing the best client-centered rehabilitation program.
+Occupational therapists treat conditions ranging from soft tissue injuries such as tennis elbow to neuropathies such as carpal tunnel syndrome.
+An Array of Upper Limb assessments are utilized to provide a treatment care plan that is effective and appropriate for each person and their injury.
+Treatment modalities such as orthosis/splints, soft braces and education are examples of the common treatment tools that an occupational therapist will use during treatment.
+Hand therapy is a specialized field of occupational therapy and therapists that work in this area are highly skilled and knowledgeable in upper limb anatomy.